jaclu/tmux-menus/README.md

 **Important notes:**

-- If your custom menu links to built-in menus, their "main menu" reference still points to the default main menu, not your custom one.
-You'll need to close the menu and re-trigger your custom main menu to return.
 - All custom menus must define `D_TM_BASE_PATH` to point to the tmux-menus installation directory for support scripts to work correctly.

-## Custom Menus

-Originally, customization required forking the repository and modifying menus directly.
-However, a dynamic menu system has been added that allows users to add custom menus without forking.

-The key difference: **custom menus** integrate into the official menu system, while **alternate menus** (above) replace it entirely.

-For implementation details, see [docs/CustomMenus.md](docs/CustomMenus.md).

 ## Screen Size Detection